daniele77/aricpp/README.md

 Now you must only remember to specify the aricpp and boost paths when compiling your source code.

+If you fancy it, a Cmake script is provided.
+To install you can use:

+    mkdir build && cd build
+    cmake ..
+    sudo make install

+and, if you want to specify the installation path:

+    mkdir build && cd build
+    cmake .. -DCMAKE_INSTALL_PREFIX:PATH=<aricpp_install_location>
+    make install

 ## Compilation of the examples

 You can find some examples in the directory "examples".